brodycj/sqlite-batch-connection-core-pro-free-2020-01-unstable-0x/README.md

 - `ctest` - test of main low-level C library
 - `sccglue` - low-level Java JNI API wrapper, generated with help from GlueGen from jogamp.org, with JNI test for macOS included
 - `cordova-demo` - extremely simple Cordova demo app for testing, reformatted by `prettier-standard`, includes Cordova demo plugin:
-  - `cordova-sqlite-demo-plugin` - extremely simple Cordova plugin that can open a SQLite database, execute a set of batch statements with parameters, and send the results to the Cordova JavaScript app
+  - `cordova-sqlite-demo-plugin` - extremely simple Cordova plugin that can open a SQLite database, execute a set of batch statements with parameters, and send the results to the Cordova JavaScript app, now with background processing
 - with some other top-level Makefile artifacts included

 ## Some known limitations